MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 **Key requirements include**:

 - Users need access to a computer or KIOSK where they can use their smart card to authenticate to the issuer.
-- Devices that will enroll for a derived credential must install the Intune Company Portal app.
+- iOS and iPadOS devices that will enroll for a derived credential must install the Intune Company Portal app.
+Android Fully Managed and Corporate-Owned Work Profile devices must install and use the Intune app.
 - Use Intune to [deploy the DISA Purebred app](#deploy-the-disa-purebred-app) to devices that will enroll for a derived credential.
 This app must be deployed through Intune so that it's managed, and can then work with the Intune Company Portal app.
 This app is used by device users to complete the derived credential request.
-- The DISA Purebred app requires a [per-app VPN](../configuration/vpn-settings-configure.md) to ensure the app can access DISA Purebred during enrollment for the derived credential.
+- To retrieve a derived credential from the Purebred app, the device must have access to the on-premises network.
+Access might be through corporate Wi-Fi or VPN.
 - Device users must work with a live agent during the enrollment process.
 During enrollment, time-limited one-time passcodes are provided to the user as they continue through the enrollment process.
-- When changes are made to a policy that uses derived credentials, such as creating a new Wi-Fi profile, iOS and iPadOS users are notified to open the Company Portal app.
+- When changes are made to a policy that uses derived credentials, such as creation of a new Wi-Fi profile, iOS and iPadOS users are notified to open the Company Portal app.
-- Users are notified to open the Company Portal app when they need to renew their derived credential.
+- Users are notified to open the applicable app when they need to renew their derived credential.

 For information getting and configuring the DISA Purebred app, see [Deploy the DISA Purebred app](#deploy-the-disa-purebred-app) later in this article.